ZeframLou/pooled-cdai/README.md

 - `function accruedInterestStored() public view returns (uint256)`

 Calculates the current accrued interest.
 It's a `view` function, but it uses the cDAI exchange rate at the last call to the cDAI smart contract, so it might not be up to date.

+## Extensions

+Extensions are smart contracts that extend the features of Pooled cDAI.

+### Kyber Network

+* Location: `contracts/extensions/PooledCDAIKyberExtension.sol`
+* Description: Enables minting & burning pcDAI using ETH & ERC20 tokens supported by Kyber Network, rather than just DAI.
+There's no need to deploy one for each pool, since it uses pcDAI as a black box.